-Comprehensive loss includes unrealized gains (losses) on the Company's foreign currency translation adjustments for the years ended December 31, 2019, the Company had no foreign operations, and as a result, comprehensive loss was equal to net loss for the year ended December 31, 2019.
+Comprehensive loss includes unrealized gains (losses) on the Company's foreign currency translation adjustments for the years ended December 31, 2021 and 2020.
+During the year ended December 31, 2019, the Company had no foreign operations, and as a result, comprehensive loss was equal to net loss for the year ended December 31, 2019.
 Income taxes on the unrealized losses are not material.